Roblox/creator-docs/content/en-us/players/leaderboards.md

 goldChunk.Touched:Connect(onPartTouch)
 ```

+## Ordering Stats

+There are two ways to control what order stats will display in:
+1. If a stat has an `Class.Instance` inside it called `IsPrimary`, that stat will appear first in the list.
+2. If a stat has a `Class.NumberValue` inside it called `Priority`, then value of the `Priority` value will be used to determine its order.
+Higher priority values appear first.

+There are several caveats to be aware of when using the stat ordering features:
+- Stats with `IsPrimary` will always order before stats with `Priority` and unordered stats.
+- Stats with both `IsPrimary` and `Priority` are considered to only have `Priority`.
+- Unordered stats are considered to have a priority value of zero.

 ## Hiding the Leaderboard

 To hide the leaderboard, such as on a menu screen or during a cutscene, place a `Class.LocalScript` within `Class.StarterGui` or `Class.StarterPlayerScripts` containing a call to `Class.StarterGui:SetCoreGuiEnabled()|StarterGui`.